EtchedPixels/pcc-tms9995/doc/NOTES.md

 void lastcall(NODE *p)
 ````
 This is invoked on function call nodes just before the function call is
 generated.
-Some platform use this to calculate things like the size of the
+Some platforms use this to calculate things like the size of the
 argument block being passed.

 ````